UC Riverside's Natural Reserve System Summer Experiential Internship

 This internship will support the new California Bumble Bee Atlas Project (www.cabumblebeeatlas.org), which is a partnership between the Xerces Society for Invertebrate Conservation and the California Department of Fish and Wildlife.
 The intern will help survey bumble bees, collect tissue samples and data from the field, and assist with ongoing laboratory projects in the Woodard lab.
 The intern will receive training in field research methods and safety, bee identification, conservation biology, genetics/genomics, and experimental biology.

-Mentor: Dr. Quinn McFrederick (UCR)
+Mentor: Dr. Tamara Harms (UCR)

-D. Ecology of Desert Tortoises in the Southern Coachella Valley
+E. Ecology of Desert Tortoises in the Southern Coachella Valley

-Desert tortoises (Gopherus agassizii) are an iconic species that lives throughout the Mojave and Colorado Deserts.
-The burrows of this federally threatened species provide shelter for a wide range of species, including birds, mammals, and other reptiles.
-The population of desert tortoises south of the Coachella Valley is isolated from the rest of the species range and occurs both at the edge of the species range and lower elevations than are typical for the species.
-However, no published studies are available for this population of tortoises.
-Because low desert elevations tend to be relatively hotter and drier, tortoises in this area may provide insights into how tortoises elsewhere will have to cope with climate change.
 This ongoing project will involve monitoring activity at tortoise burrows in the Boyd Deep Canyon Reserve (near Palm Desert) and may involve a number of techniques and collaborators.
 Camera traps have been set at several known burrows to monitor tortoise activity and burrow use by other species, and radio transmitters have been attached to some tortoises to monitor their movements and other behaviors.
 The intern will have opportunities to develop wildlife and data management skills that may open doors for future jobs in conservation biology.
 The project will involve maintaining camera traps, viewing videos from the traps and extracting data from them, other data analysis, radio tracking of tortoises, finding new burrows, and observing tortoise behaviors in the wild.
 The project will involve several trips to the Deep Canyon Reserve that might include overnight stays.
 It will require hiking in rough desert terrain during the summer, when temperatures will often be over 100°F. The intern will be working primarily at the Deep Canyon Reserve with researchers from the U.S. Geological Survey, UCR, and Cal.
 State Fullerton to help understand tortoise behaviors in this understudied population, as well as use of tortoise burrows by tortoises and other species.

-E. Forest Dynamics
+G. Forest Dynamics

-Mentor: Marko Spasojevic (UCR)
+Mentor: Dr. Marko Spasojevic (UCR)

 Forests play key roles in biodiversity maintenance and climate regulation.
 Globally, forests support over half of all described species and provide many valuable ecosystem functions and services such as timber, clear air, clean water, and carbon storage.
 However, forests worldwide are being threatened by habitat loss, drought, and changing fire regimes, which have all resulted in losses to biodiversity and alterations to key ecosystem functions and services.
 Understanding and predicting how forests will respond to ongoing and pervasive changes to the environment is critical for biodiversity conservation and for the management and maintenance of ecosystem services.
 To address this, the Spasojevic Ecology lab at UC-Riverside has established a 4ha Forest Dynamics Plot (FDP) adjacent to the James Reserve.
 Briefly, within the FDP every free-standing woody stem (live or dead) greater than 1cm in diameter has been identified to species, mapped, measured, and tagged for long term monitoring.
 In establishing this plot, we have observed that many of the Conifers are dead or dying and that there are few Conifers recruiting into this forest.
 On the other hand, very few Oaks have died and there are many Oaks recruiting into the forest.
 These patterns suggest a potential shift in the composition of the forest from a mixed Oak-Conifer Forest to a more Oak dominated system.
 This change in the composition of the forest can have important ramifications for carbon storage, as Oaks are slower growing than Pines, as well as implications for the rest of the plants and animals that depend on these species.
 We are seeking an intern that is interested in plant ecology and climate change who is seeking to gain field experience (spending most of their research time in the field).

-F. Plant-Insect Interactions in the UC Natural Reserve System
+J. Plant-Insect Interactions in the UC Natural Reserve System

 Mentor: Dr. Erin Rankin (UCR)

-H. Understanding Drought Through Rainfall Manipulation Experiments
+K. Understanding Drought Through Rainfall Manipulation Experiments

 Mentor: Dr. Pete Homyak (UCR)